 - Identifying factors that could justify a deviation in the child support guidelines

-- Petitioning the court for modification of child support payments when a change in circumstances arises
+- Petitioning the court for modification of payments when a change in circumstances arises

-- Helping you enforce child support obligations when your ex-partner falls behind on child support payments
+- Helping you enforce child support obligations when your ex-partner falls behind on payments

 Child support is a complex issue in divorce and family law.
 Therefore, experience counts when hiring a lawyer.
 Our founding attorney, Afsana Chowdhury, is a top-rated family lawyer recognized by organizations, including The American Institute of Family Law Attorneys and The National Academy of Family Law Attorneys.

-Many factors impact child support payments other than the formula in the child support guidelines.
+Many factors impact child support payments other than the formula in the guidelines.
 Let’s make sure you are paying or receiving your fair share of the obligation.
-Call us to schedule an initial consultation with an experienced child support lawyer in Fairfax.
+Call us to schedule an initial consultation with an experienced lawyer.

 Overview of Child Support in Virginia